Supervisory Comitee:

 jre/lib/ext [in the Java 2 SDK]

-used by applets and applications much as if they were
+be used by applets and applications much as if they were part of the

-part of the set of bootstrap classes, without having to
+set of bootstrap classes, without having to explicitly include them

 This page has been realized by Pietro Brignola, 2003 using: